grumpypixel/Quadtree-js/README.md

 ## How to use

 Creating a new Quadtree works as follows.
+The parameters maxObjects and maxLevel are optional.
+The maxObjects parameter (default: 10) specifies the max. number of objects that can be stored in a single node before it gets subdivided.
+The maxLevel parameter (default: 4) specifies the max. number of subdivisions per node.
 <pre>
 let quadtree = new Quadtree({
     x: 0,